cytidd/notes/notecards.md

 For a company, community, or country to come together, it needs a common goal or foe.
 Preferably a foe.||
 Don't automate black boxes.||
 Complicated != complexity.||
-"The intuitive mind is a sacred gift, and the rational mind is a faithful servnt.
+"The intuitive mind is a sacred gift, and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift."|Albert Einstein|
 Don't forget to think about what might be hiding in the negative space.||
 "Give me a list of pros and cons."
 All that does is show the risks, but not the uncertainty.
 This does not lend itself to allow for heuristics.||
 Risk + Uncertainty = adaptive toolbox.
 Know what heuristic to use in which environment.
 Can be a combination.||